UN Moldova Country Results Report 2020 - key results and lessons learned

 In addition, in 2021 the UNCT will turn its attention towards the development of its next cooperation framework, which will set the directions for the work of the United Nations in the country for the next five years starting with 2023.

-Note: The United Nations Country Team (UNCT) is composed of representatives of 22 United Nations funds and programmes, specialized agencies and other United Nations entities working in Moldova.
+Note: Currently, the United Nations Country Team (UNCT) is composed of representatives of 24 United Nations funds and programmes, specialized agencies and other United Nations entities working in Moldova.
 Its membership expanded towards the end of the year 2020 to include three additional entities: the United Nations Office for Disaster Risk Reduction; the International Fund for Agricultural Development; and the International Telecommunication Union.
 Another entity – the United Nations Office for Project Services – joined the UNCT at the beginning of 2021.